PaddiM8/kalker/README.md

 * Special-symbol completion on tab.
 Eg. write `sqrt` and press tab.
 It will be turned into `√`.
 * Sum function: `sum(start, to, expression)` Eg. `sum(1, 3, 2n+1)` is the same as `2*1+1 + 2*2+1 + 2*3+1` = `15`
 * Load a file including predefined functions and constants.
 For example, if you're going to use Kalk for physics, you load up your file with physics functions/constants when starting Kalk. `-i file`
+* Misc: separate expressions by a semicolon to write them on the same line, use the `ans` variable to get the value of the previously calculated expression.

 ## Installing
 Make sure you have `diffutils` `gcc` `make` and `m4` installed. **If you use windows:** [follow the instructions here](https://docs.rs/gmp-mpfr-sys/1.2.3/gmp_mpfr_sys/index.html#building-on-windows)